By Frances Vidakovic

 Every morning we walk to the bakery to buy food that doesn’t come wrapped in a clear plastic bag.
 If we don’t eat it that day, it goes hard.
 We have fish for lunch that we buy from the back of the fisherman’s van after he has scored his catch and my dad takes it down to descale and clean by the water.
 The meat is bought across the road as fresh as can be from our butcher and most of the veggies come straight from someone’s garden.

-Croatians here are still much like Croatians in Sydney – hospitable to the point of force-feeding but it’s a generosity that one is eager to accept because the food is so amazing, especially when it includes a fresh batch of palacinke.
-Here in Croatia, we eat good food not mindlessly but with intention because it is always with good company.
+Croatians in Croatia are still much like Croatians in Sydney – hospitable to the point of force-feeding but it’s a generosity that one is eager to accept because the food is so amazing, especially when it includes a fresh batch of palacinke.
+In Croatia, we eat good food not mindlessly but with intention because it is always with good company.
 And yes we savour every little bite as if it is the greatest gift in the world.

 7 – I DON’T MISS THE PERFECTION